cloudverve/my-sites-sort-filter/readme.txt

 == Frequently Asked Questions ==
 **Can I change the number of sites that triggers the filter search input to appear?**

 By default, the filter search field appears when there are greater than 10 sites in your My Sites list.
-To change this, you can define the following constant in wp-config.php: <code>define( 'MSSF_MINIMUM_SITES', 5 );</code> (replacing 5 with the number of your choice).
+To change this, you can define the following constant in wp-config.php (replace 5 with the number of your choice):

+<code>define( 'MSSF_MINIMUM_SITES', 5 );</code>

 == Screenshots ==
 1. Sorted My Site List with Filter Input